Décines-Charpieu: Education

 There is one Catholic private day school, École maternelle/primaire/Collège Jeanne d'Arc.

 There is an Islamic day school, Groupe scolaire Al Kindi.

 Sport

 The stadium of Olympique Lyonnais, Parc Olympique Lyonnais, is located in Décines-Charpieu.
 It is the home venue of Ligue 1 club Lyon as well as hosting several UEFA Women's Champions League matches for the club's women's team.
 The stadium held several matches of UEFA Euro 2016 including a semi-final.
 It has hosted the 2017 Coupe de la Ligue Final, the 2018 UEFA Europa League Final, and the 2019 FIFA Women's World Cup Final and semi-finals.

-The stadium has also hosted several rugby union matches, including the Rugby Champions Cup and Rugby Challenge Cup finals of 2016.
+The stadium has also hosted several rugby union matches, including the Rugby Champions Cup, Rugby Challenge Cup finals of 2016, and the 2023 Rugby World Cup.

-Parc Olympique Lyonnais is planned to host matches for the 2023 Rugby World Cup and the men and women's football tournaments at the 2024 Summer Olympics.
+Parc Olympique Lyonnais hosted the men and women's football tournaments at the 2024 Summer Olympics.
+It also hosted the WWE Backlash France event on 4 May 2024.